chris-gilmore/n64tetristools/README.md

   --lock JIFFIES    (default: 20, minimum: 0)
   --square JIFFIES  (default: 45, minimum: 0)
   --line JIFFIES    (default: 24, minimum: 1)

+screens:
+  Subrange of screens to play -- only works if all wonders unlocked.
+For example, --screens 2 5 would allow only screens Egypt, Celtic, Africa, and Japan.
+Play only Finale: --screens 7 7

+  --screens # #     (default: 0 7)
 ```

 ```